mukundan316-cell/UseCaseFramework/replit.md

 - **UI Framework**: shadcn/ui component library built on Radix UI primitives with Tailwind CSS for consistent styling and RSA brand colors

 ### Backend Architecture
-The application currently uses a hybrid architecture designed for future scalability:
+The application uses a production-ready database-first architecture:

 - **Express Server**: Node.js/Express backend with TypeScript for API endpoints and static file serving
-- **Data Layer**: Currently uses in-memory storage (MemStorage) with localStorage persistence on the frontend, but includes Drizzle ORM schema definitions for PostgreSQL migration
+- **Data Layer**: PostgreSQL database with Drizzle ORM for type-safe operations and automatic migrations
+- **Database Schema**: Complete three-table normalized schema (see `DATABASE_SCHEMA.md` for full documentation)
-- **Database Schema**: Structured schema for users and use cases with proper typing through Drizzle and Zod validation
+- **RESTful API**: Comprehensive endpoints for use cases and metadata with Zod validation

 ### Data Storage Solutions
-The system implements a flexible storage abstraction with full database integration:
+The system implements a database-first architecture with full PostgreSQL integration:

-- **Current Implementation**: PostgreSQL database with Neon serverless hosting for full persistence
+- **PostgreSQL Database**: Production database with Neon serverless hosting for scalable persistence
-- **Database Schema**: Complete use case schema implemented with Drizzle ORM, including proper relations and constraints
+- **Database Schema**: Complete normalized schema with three main tables:
+  - `use_cases`: Core use case data with 12 enhanced framework scoring dimensions
+  - `metadata_config`: UI list of values for dropdown and filter options
+  - `users`: User authentication (prepared for multi-tenant future)
+- **Enhanced Framework**: 12 scoring levers across Business Value, Feasibility, and AI Governance dimensions
-- **API Layer**: RESTful API endpoints for CRUD operations on use cases with proper validation
+- **API Layer**: RESTful endpoints for CRUD operations with Zod validation and real-time calculations
-- **Data Models**: Comprehensive use case schema capturing business metadata (value chain, processes, LOB, geography) and scoring dimensions
+- **Automatic Migration**: Database schema updates and data migration on startup
-- **Seeding**: Automatic database seeding with 6 sample insurance AI use cases on startup
+- **Comprehensive Seeding**: 16+ realistic commercial insurance AI use cases from industry analysis

 ### Scoring and Calculation Engine
 Business logic implemented through pure functions for scoring consistency: